hexamite/hx19-java/README.md

 `body` can of course have its own attributes and body and so on.
 An empty element must be followed by either empty parantheses or empty curly braces.

+Line comments `// comment` and range comments `/* comment */` can be place anywhere in the file, but range comments cannot be nested.

+Apart from the configuration itself the configuration file may contain any valid groovy code, for example initial calculation or constants.
+Variables defined in that way can be used instead of literals, anywhere in the configuration.

 ### Specification

 The exact syntax of the configuration is restricted in the follwing way:

 The root element must be 'positionProvider'.
-This element can contain any number of device configurations, that is `soundEmitter`s, `soundListener`s and `monitor`s.
-It can also contain `frame` elements which can make it simle to configure a set of devices mounted on a frame where only the position and orientation of the frame changes, but the relative position of the devices is constant.
+This element can contain any number of device configurations, that is `soundEmitter`, `soundListener` and `monitor` configurations.
+It can also contain `frame` elements which can make it easier to configure a set of devices mounted on a frame where only the position and orientation of the frame changes, but the relative position of the devices is constant.

 Emitters and listeners can be given 3-dimenstional positions, with the positions of the remaining devices to be determined.